nathankeyt/UnityGestureRecognizer/README.md

 # Unity Gesture Recognizer

-A $Q Recognizer implementation in unity with LineRenderer
+A $Q Recognizer implementation in Unity with LineRenderer